SumoLogic/sumologic-documentation/docs/alerts/monitors/settings.md

 ---
-id: edit-settings
+id: settings
-title: Edit Monitor Settings and View Activity
+title: Monitor Settings and Activity
 sidebar_label: Edit Monitor Settings
 description: Monitors continuously query your logs or metrics and send notifications when specific events occur, such as critical, warning, and missing data.
 ---